RabaDaba1/chess-engnie/README.md

 To install the program, follow these steps:

-1. Clone the repository.
+1. Clone or download the repository.
-2. Compile the program using your favorite C compiler.
-3. Run the executable.
+2. Run the chess executable.

 ## How to make a move
 To make a move, type the column and row of the chess board to select a pawn.
 From the allowed legal moves, type the column and row of the chess board to make a move.